 • 1-1/2 cups chicken broth

-• 2 cups (6 ounces) freshly grated sharp cheese Note 1
+• 6 ounces freshly grated sharp cheese 2 cups, see note 1

-• 2 cups kettle-cooked potato chips Note 3
+• 2 cups kettle-cooked potato chips see note 3

 Instructions

-• Preheat oven to 350ยฐF.
-Grease a 9x13-inch pan with cooking spray.
+• Preheat oven to 350°F. Grease a 9×13-inch pan with cooking spray.
 Microwave the hash browns in the bag for 30 seconds, then place them in a strainer to thaw while preparing the rest of the dish.

-• Melt 6 tablespoons of butter in a large pot over medium-high heat.
-Add diced onions, garlic, and seasonings (I use 1 to 1-1/4 teaspoons salt and 1/2 teaspoon pepper; adjust to taste).
-Stir occasionally until the onions soften, about 3-5 minutes.
-Sprinkle flour over the onions and stir constantly for 1 minute, ensuring it doesn't brown.
-Gradually pour in the milk, whisking constantly to keep the sauce smooth.
-Then gradually add the chicken broth while continuing to whisk.
+• Melt 6 tablespoons butter in a large pot over medium-high heat.
+Add onions, garlic, and seasonings (start with 1-1/4 teaspoons salt and 1/2 teaspoon pepper, adjusting to taste).
+Cook, stirring occasionally, until onions soften (about 3-5 minutes).
+Sprinkle flour over the mixture, stirring constantly for 1 minute to prevent browning.
+Gradually whisk in milk, followed by chicken broth, to form a smooth sauce.

 • Bring the mixture to a boil, stirring frequently.
-Once boiling, stir constantly for 3 minutes.
-Reduce to a gentle simmer and cook until thickened, about 3 minutes (Note 5).
-Remove from heat and let cool for 2 minutes.
-Gradually stir in the Cheddar cheese, 1/4 cup at a time, until melted.
-Mix in the sour cream until smooth.
+Continue stirring for 3 minutes at a boil, then reduce to a simmer and cook until thickened, about 3 more minutes.
+See note 5.
+Remove from heat and let cool slightly.
+Stir in Cheddar cheese, 1/4 cup at a time, until melted.
+Mix in sour cream until smooth.

-• Add the hash browns and stir until coated.
+• Add the thawed hash browns to the sauce and stir to coat.
 Transfer the mixture to the prepared pan.
 Cover with foil and bake for 20 minutes.

-• Remove the foil and sprinkle the topping evenly over the potatoes.
-Bake uncovered for 15-20 minutes, until golden brown and bubbling around the edges.
-Broil for 1 minute if desired.
-Let stand for 10 minutes before serving.
-Enjoy promptly!
+• Remove foil from the pan.
+Evenly sprinkle the topping over the potatoes.
+Bake uncovered for an additional 15-20 minutes, until golden brown and bubbling around the edges.
+For extra crunch, broil for 1 minute.
+Let stand 10 minutes before serving.

 Video